alpacahq/alpaca-docs/content/api-references/journals-v2.md

 ## **Deleting a Journal**

-`DELETE /v1/journals.v3/{journal_id}`
+`DELETE /v1/journals.v2/{journal_id}`

 You can only delete a journal if the journal is still in a pending state, if a journal is `executed` you will not be able to delete.
-The alternative is to create a mirror journal entry to revers the flow of funds.
+The alternative is to create a mirror journal entry to reverse the flow of funds.

 ### Request